 Status: This initiative was approved by the Board of Governors and filed with FERC in May, 2008.
 In its July 29, 2008 Order, FERC approved this filing.

-Dynamic Scheduling (Import and Export) for Load and Generation (N, I)

-A dynamic intertie schedule is one that can be dispatched by the ISO on the same 5-minute intervals that apply to generation within the ISO control area, or that have specific arrangements between control areas for other forms of sub-hourly dispatch.
-In contrast, traditional intertie schedules are hourly schedules, which change between hours using established ramping schedules that are common throughout WECC.
-As noted in other sections of this document topics have arisen that involve changes in intertie schedules at intervals that are more frequent than traditional hourly interchange schedules.

-In the April 2004 filing of Amendment 59, footnote #7, the ISO offered the potential for a pilot program.
-A pilot program provides practical experience and aids in the development of formal policy, standards and Tariff provisions, if deemed appropriate.
-MRTU supports dynamic imports, as documented in the BPM for Market Operations.
-MRTU also supports “pseudo ties” for both import and export; this is a variation in which a specific resource, that is located within one control area, is established through contracts as being part of another control area for purposes of control area operations.

-Status: The ISO filed a proforma contract in August of 2008 for Resource Specific Systems Resources with FERC.
-It was approved in September, 2008.

-Integrated Balancing Authority Areas (IBAA) (I)
+Integrated Balancing Authority Areas (IBAA)

 Early in the MRTU design process the ISO recognized the need to incorporate in its Full Network Model (FNM) the details of certain neighboring Balancing Authority Areas (BAAs).
 The important BAAs to model in the FNM are those in which the power flows on their systems have large impacts on power flows within the ISO Controlled Grid.
 The ISO determined that in order to accurately and reliably manage congestion on the ISO Controlled Grid under MRTU, the ISO had to accurately model and capture the power flow or network effects of these BAAs in the ISO’s MRTU market systems, specifically, to integrate detailed models of these BAAs into the FNM for MRTU.
 The ISO originally referred to the BAAs whose systems would be modeled in the FNM as Embedded Control Areas and Adjacent Control Areas, but now refers to them as Integrated Balancing Authority Areas or IBAAs.